-The Native Plant Society of Texas will join others to celebrate National Native Plant Month in April 2023!
+The Native Plant Society of Texas celebrates Texas Native Plant Month and National Native Plant Month in April 2023!

 Some of the benefits of native plants: